Raheem Mostert: 2019 season

 Mostert finished the 2019 season with 137 carries for 772 yards and eight touchdowns along with 14 receptions for 180 yards and two touchdowns in 16 games and no starts.

-The 49ers began the postseason with a 27–10 victory over the Minnesota Vikings in the Divisional Round, where Mostert rushed 12 times for 58 yards and recovered a fumble lost by punt returner Marcus Sherels before leaving the game with a calf injury.
-Mostert returned from injury in time for the NFC Championship Game against the Packers, recording 29 carries for a franchise postseason record of 220 yards and four touchdowns (second in franchise postseason history only to NFL record-holder Ricky Watters, and tied with LeGarrette Blount for second-most in NFL postseason history) to go along with two receptions for six yards during the 37–20 victory.
+The 49ers finished atop the NFC West with a 13–3 record and qualified for the playoffs as the #1-seed.
+During the Divisional Round against Minnesota Vikings, Mostert rushed 12 times for 58 yards and recovered a fumble lost by punt returner Marcus Sherels before leaving the eventual 27–10 victory in the fourth quarter with a calf injury.
+Mostert returned from injury in time for the NFC Championship Game against the Packers, recording 29 carries for a franchise postseason record of 220 yards and four touchdowns (second in franchise postseason history only to NFL record-holder Ricky Watters, and tied with LeGarrette Blount for second-most in NFL postseason history) to go along with two receptions for six yards during the 37–20 victory as the 49ers advanced to Super Bowl LIV.
 It was the second-most rushing yards in NFL postseason history to Eric Dickerson's 248 in 1986.
-During Super Bowl LIV against the Kansas City Chiefs, Mostert had 12 carries for 58 yards and a touchdown to go along with a two-yard reception in the 31–20 loss.
+During the Super Bowl against the Kansas City Chiefs, Mostert had 12 carries for 59 yards and a touchdown to go along with a two-yard reception in the 31–20 loss.

 2020 season

 On July 8, 2020, Mostert requested a trade from the 49ers.
 He rescinded his request after securing a restructured contract with the 49ers on July 27.

 During the season-opening 24–20 loss to the Arizona Cardinals, Mostert had 15 carries for 56 yards to go along with four receptions for 95 yards and a 76-yard touchdown.
 In the next game against the New York Jets, he led the game off with an 80-yard rushing touchdown and finished with eight carries for 92 yards and the aforementioned touchdown to go along with two receptions for 15 yards before leaving the eventual 31–13 road victory with an apparent injury after the first half.
-Three weeks later against the Miami Dolphins, Mostert had 11 carries for 90 yards and three receptions for 29 yards in the 43–17 loss.
+Three weeks later against the Miami Dolphins, Mostert recorded 11 carries for 90 yards and three receptions for 29 yards in the 43–17 loss.

-During Week 6 against the Rams, Mostert had 17 carries for 65 yards and two receptions for 11 yards in the 24–16 victory.
+During Week 6 against the Rams on Sunday Night Football, Mostert had 17 carries for 65 yards and two receptions for 11 yards in the 24–16 victory.
 However, he was placed on injured reserve with a high ankle sprain on October 24.
-Mostert was activated on November 28,.
+Mostert was activated on November 28.
 In his first game back against the Rams, Mostert rushed 16 times for 43 yards and a touchdown during the 23–20 road victory.
 He was placed back on injured reserve on December 25.

 Mostert finished the 2020 season with 104 carries for 521 yards and two touchdowns to go along with 16 receptions for 156 yards and a touchdown in eight games and starts.